Texas Divorce Rate – Latest Statistics

 FAQs

-Q: What Is the Most Common Reason for Texas Divorces?
+Q: What Is the Most Common Reason for Divorce in Texas?

-A: In recent years, the most common reason that couples cite when seeking a divorce in the Lone Star state is that of “irreconcilable differences” or believing that their marriage is no longer supportable or sustainable.
-In these cases, both parties involved in the marriage reach an agreement that their marriage is broken, and there is no way they can achieve reconciliation.
+A: In recent years, the most commonly cited reason is that of “insupportability,” or believing that their marriage has reached a point of irreconcilable differences.
+In these cases, both parties involved in the marriage reach an agreement that their marriage is beyond saving, and there is no way of achieving reconciliation.
+In such cases, a no-fault divorce may be sought by the couple.

 Q: Is There a Waiting Period for Divorce in Texas?

-A: Yes, in Texas, there is a mandatory waiting period for all divorce cases.
-However, in situations where an act of family violence has occurred, the judge involved in your case may waive this waiting period to speed up the process.
-In these situations, you must first file a restraining order or protective order against your spouse or show that they have been convicted of family violence or abuse.
+A: Yes, there is a mandatory waiting period for divorce in Texas.
+In instances where an act of family violence has occurred, the judge involved in your case may waive this waiting period to speed up the process.
+In order to expedite a divorce and bypass the waiting period, the victim must file a restraining or protective order against their spouse or show evidence of a previous conviction of family violence or abuse.

 Q: What Can Increase the Risk of Divorce?